Appetite for Apps

 Is Healthcare Behind the Curve?

 When it comes to the smartphone revolution, the healthcare industry is falling way behind.
-Many of the healthcare apps on the market have not been well received by consumers, and much the tech and functionality is not on par with what other industries are offering consumers.
+Many of the healthcare apps on the market have not been well received by consumers, and much of the tech and functionality is not on par with what other industries are offering consumers.

 “Consumers want their healthcare to be as convenient as buying something with one click on Amazon, or snapping a pic to deposit a check with their Chase app,” remarked Brent Shoji, TRAFFIK Executive Director.
 “Other industries have already laid the technology foundation with consumers, so now is the time for healthcare providers to show up on the scene with some really impressive offerings.
 I think what the healthcare industry needs right now are some really smart apps that reduce inefficiencies in the system and improve health outcomes, coupled with marketing strategies that raise awareness about what these apps can do for consumers.”